The people of Lebanon are suffering, today more than ever, they are suffocating.

-It is the first time in 25 years that Mount Lebanon Hospital solicits your help.
+For the first time in 25 years that Mount Lebanon Hospital solicits your help.
 Mount Lebanon Hospital is accredited by JCI and affiliated with the University of Balamand faculty of medicine and has a mission to promote the quality of healthcare at its best.
 These milestones and achievements were accomplished in the vision of providing the best healthcare available in the Middle-East, to all.

 With the COVID 19 pandemic, consumption of medical supplies has drastically risen, moreover, USD 450 000 were invested in opening a pandemic floor to accommodate COVID-19 patients.
-This unit was used to stitch the wounded after the blast as the hospital was overflowed.

-MLH UMC collaborates with several NGOs to further support patients especially in cancer treatment (faireface, barbara nassar,…) both financially and mentally.
+MLH UMC also collaborates with several NGOs to further support patients especially in cancer treatment (faireface, barbara nassar,…) both financially and mentally.

 Every year, Mount Lebanon Hospital and the Gharios Family contribute an average of USD 900 000 to cover the costs of healthcare of needy people.
 This sums up to 1000 families yearly benefiting from access to quality healthcare and needed support.

 This year up until August, over USD 550 000 were already invested at the service of the community.
-If this trend persists, the need for financial support by the end of 2020, will reach USD 1.3M thus, we will need an extra USD 400 000 to assist the families in need.
+If the trend persists, the need for financial support by the end of 2020, will reach USD 1.3M thus, we will need an extra USD 400 000 to assist the families in need.